Search

 • UTI Blog

-• How to Become a Non-Destructive Testing (NDT) Technician
+• NDT Technician: Becoming a Non-Destructive Testing Technician

 An important part of ensuring machinery and equipment work properly is to test them.
 Non-destructive testing (NDT) technicians use specific methods to evaluate materials.
-Like the name sounds, these technicians leave materials intact as they use various tests to identify flaws.
-NDT technicians check components, structures and vehicles, so they can make repair recommendations and ensure various structures are properly maintained.
+As the name indicates, these technicians leave materials intact as they use various tests to identify flaws.
+NDT technicians check components, structures and vehicles, so they can make repair recommendations and ensure various equipment is properly maintained.

 For those who enjoy problem-solving and who want to work on tasks that ensure structural safety and protect users of important machinery, a career as an NDT technician can be exciting.
 Learn more about what NDT technicians do and how to become one.